top of page

 Women landscape artists celebrated at Lady Lever Art Gallery

-A spotlight is being shone on the work of female landscape artists at the Lady Lever Art Gallery this spring.
+A spotlight is being shone on the work of female landscape artists at the Lady Lever Art Gallery this summer.

-Another View: Landscapes by Women Artists, opening on Saturday, features around 40 works by painters including Vanessa Bell, Dame Ethel Walker and Ingrid Pollard.
+Another View: Landscapes by Women Artists features around 40 works by painters including Vanessa Bell, Dame Ethel Walker and Ingrid Pollard.

 There are also works by Harriet Gouldsmith, hailed as the first professional woman landscape painter, Elizabeth Forbes, Constance Mary Pott, Prunella Clough, Winifred Nicholson, Elizabeth Blackadder, Helen Allingham, Barbara Bodichon, John Moores' junior prize winner Sheila Fell, and war artists Mary Kessell and Katerina Wilczynski.